sph-mn/sph-db-guile/readme.md

 (define index (db-index-create type index-fields))
 ```

-to get a type handle where needed
+to get an index handle where needed
 ```
 (db-index-get type index-fields)
 ```